dmiller/clojure-clr-next/_drafts/2024-06-18-mega-dose-of-micro-benchmarks-part-2.md

 ```

-There are several things to test here.
-First, what is the most efficient way to test for the primitive types?
+What is the most efficient way to test for the primitive types?
 The use of `match` on `TypeCode` here was taken from the Microsoft Dynamic Language Runtime code.
 (In C#, that's a `switch` statement, of course.)
 However, I have also seen code that worked with explicit type checking.
 One has to back that up to `IsNumeric`:

 ```F#
   static member private IsNumeric(o: obj) =